aladdine/MooresLaw-d3js/README.md

-# Solar-Cell-Efficiency-Records---d3js-chart
+# The Interactive Moore's Law
-This D3JS visualization is an interactive version of the famous chart that tracks solar cell efficiencies since 1975.
+Moore's law is too rich to fit in paper.
+This is an open source project aimed at making the chart more interactive for the sake of illiciting more insights from it.
+Feel free to use, edit and distribute.